Intesar-Tahmid/One-story-at-a-time/System Design/Web System Design/Redis/Introduction to Redis.md

-Redis is an open source, in memory data store
+Redis is an open source, in memory data store.